ekkehard-morgenstern/asmbasic/README.md

 After making sure you have those tools and libraries, type "make -B" to build the program.

-NOTE: There seems to be a problem with linking on Ubuntu 20.04+.
-I'm using Debian 10, and this problem doesn't occur for me, so it must be a Ubuntu-specific problem.
-I'm trying to solve the issue.

 ## Playing Around

 Since the code is currently in its initial development stages, it might be in a state that cannot be used (like, at all), at any given time.